duluca/angular1.5-starter/README.md

 - `npm start`

 ### Run via Docker
-- `npm run image:run` -- See package.json for details.
+- `npm run docker:debug` -- See package.json for details.
 Default port will be http://localhost:8080

 For further details on how the Docker image is put together, refer to https://github.com/duluca/minimal-node-web-server.